pingcap/docs-cn/dm/quick-start-create-source.md

 After creating a data source, you can use the following command to query the data source:

-- If you konw the `source-id` of the data source, you can use the `dmctl get-config source <source-id>` command to directly check the configuration of the data source:
+- If you konw the `source-id` of the data source, you can use the `dmctl config source <source-id>` command to directly check the configuration of the data source:

     {{< copyable "shell-regular" >}}

     ```bash
-    tiup dmctl --master-addr <master-addr> get-config source mysql-01
+    tiup dmctl --master-addr <master-addr> config source mysql-01
     ```

     ```